 The Certificate is comprised of 21 credits and can take as little as 3 semesters to complete.
 For more information, including application requirements and deadlines, reach out to the Curriculum & Instruction Program Leader or read more on the Curriculum & Instruction program's website.

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Curriculum & Instruction program is not different.
-Due to the distinctive needs between the M.Ed., Ed.D., and Ph.D. programs in Curriculum & Instruction, the Department of Education has collated all requirements for applications in one easy-to-access resource for all potential students.
+To ensure that you start your application on the right foot, please review the admissions requirements for the Curriculum & Instruction program.
+This includes any additional deadlines that the Department of Education may have aside from the Graduate School, which does practice rolling admissions.